 Probiotics vs. prebiotics: 8 key insights to revolutionise your gut health

-Within the human body, a hidden universe thrives, composed mainly of bacteria that significantly outnumber their eukaryotic and archaeal counterparts.
+There’s a hidden universe thriving within your body.
+It’s composed mainly of bacteria that significantly outnumber their eukaryotic and archaeal counterparts.

-These microscopic inhabitants are found across various internal and external surfaces—each environment, from the skin to the saliva, playing host to a unique microbial community.
+These microscopic inhabitants are found across various internal and external surfaces—each environment, from your skin to your saliva, playing host to a unique microbial community.

-Yet, it is your colon that emerges as the undisputed microbial metropolis, harbouring around 100 trillion bacteria.
+Yet, it is your colon that emerges as the undisputed microbial metropolis, harbouring around 100 trillion microbes.
 This is part of your gut and large intestine.

 This concentration dwarfs the microbial populations in other areas, such as your skin or mouth, by orders of magnitude.

-As we delve into the numbers, it becomes clear: the human body is a complex, living mosaic of microbial life, with the colon at its vibrant core.
+Your body is a complex, living mosaic of microbial life, with your colon at its vibrant core.
+You are not alone.

 Microbes.